 For Oli, this means ensuring a protocol meets capital market standards.
 Algorithms must stand up to scrutiny.
 They must be fit for purpose for institutions.

 For Oli, these are three problems that have already been solved in traditional capital markets.
 While there are some great ideas working on these in DeFi, the solutions are not ubiquitous yet.

 How does the future look for DeFi adoption?
 According to Aya, the outlook is strong.
 “It looks really good … we’ve seen over 100% growth year-over-year.”Jesus believes that DeFi will win in the long run.
 This is because it is the smartest tech play.
 This stands up, even in the face of uncertainty in areas such as regulation.
 For Sarah, this success will come from the generational shift in how younger consumers view value and identity.

 At Blockdaemon, our road is clear.
-We provide the institutional backbone for the most cutting edge blockchain protocols.
+We provide the institutional backbone for the most cutting-edge blockchain protocols.
 Blockdaemon handles the operational overhead for institutional clients.
 We offer bespoke validators that can cater to fully KYC’d coins hosted on exchanges.